 Seamless integration of a business’ operations with every marketing channel allows them to always be in touch with their customer.
 Both offline and online campaigns – social, print and web campaigns – must be structured in a way that portrays a consistent business image or brand experience to the customers, keeping them aware about the offerings without being too intrusive or pushy.
 Exclusively targeting one marketing realm – either only-offline or only-online – significantly diminishes the effect of the message that is being sent to the customers, which may cause the business to lose visibility and make their prospective customers unreceptive.

 Successful companies perform proper business analytics to smoothly mesh their offline and online programs; facilitation of peer-to-peer interactions is as important to a business as business-to-customer interactions.
-These activities help in attracting offline customers who drive conversations with their peers online, and invite other online customers to interact with connoisseurs at offline venues such as trade shows and conventions.
-Some examples include promoting through QR codes or URLs on retail products to create leads for online sales, or generating discussion on Facebook and Twitter through displaying hashtags on print or television ads.
+These activities help in attracting offline customers who drive conversations with their peers online and invite other online customers to interact with connoisseurs at offline venues such as trade shows and conventions.
+Some examples include promoting through QR codes or URLs on retail products to create leads for online sales or generating discussion on Facebook and Twitter through displaying hashtags on print or television ads.
+You can generate QR codes by choosing the best dynamic QR code generators available in the market.

 Offline campaigns are therefore instrumental for boosting business productivity in such that they may not be effective when used exclusively as a marketing campaign, but the absence of it in the marketing mix would also be very detrimental for the business image.
 Implementing offline campaigns is more than just being accessible to the customers, and primarily aims at building the brand and making a significant impact on them.